cartalyst/manuals/nesty/cud/delete.md

 This method returns an integer; the number of records affected.

-&gt; **Notes:** Be warned, this method will remove all children Nesty objects of the object that `delete()` is called on.
+>**Notes:** Be warned, this method will remove all children Nesty objects of the object that `delete()` is called on.
 In future versions we are planning to add the ability assign orphaned children to the parent of this deleted object (they will move up one level).

 method                           | returns
 :------------------------------- | :-------------